auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Philosophy exists as a reflection on the three levels of reality and how they relate to one another.

 ---

+Returning to objective reality, we can define important and meaningful events.
+The example of water as entropy is again useful.
+Water as ice is a low entropy configuration where entropy is the number of ways the atoms can be arranged to create the form of ice.
+Imagine an ice cube melts into a liquid puddle.
+The more likely configuration of the puddle is an even circle in all directions.
+If we were able to follow a specific atom of water, H2O, for instance the atom in the top right corner of the cube, its journey to its place in the configuration of the puddle can take multiple paths.
+All that matters for the configuration is the position at some time.
+If that atom took an alternate path and another atom took the original atom's path, we would have a puddle with an indistinguishable form.
+The entropy of both puddles would be the same at that moment.
+Configurations with high entropy are common or likely events.

+Unlikely events are rare configurations with a small number of paths.
+Some configurations have one path, one sequence of events, that lead to the arrangement.
+The meaningful and important events limit the number of possible configurations of matter.
+With an understanding of cause and effect we can determine which events are necessary or the reason for a configuration.
+Our universe is like water in that existence has an incredible number of possible configurations, and we exist in this one.

+Physicists say observers within a universe will experience it as infinite though it may be finite.
+Why does we live in this configuration?
+Perhaps there are multiple universes all existing at the same time.
+When the string of an instrument is plucked and vibrates the oscillation creates a wave in the air to create sound.
+If we could slow time to see the oscillation of the string clearly, the string's position would spend most of its time around the center and moving to the farthest distances the least number of times.
+There could be an incredible number of universes almost exactly like ours taking on the most likely configurations.
+There are also those universes with rare configurations which would require an increasingly unlikely chain of events, unlikely but not impossible.
+In the infinity of time and space, if they are infinite, even the rarest probability can occur.

+From the inside, our universe appears to be a deterministic state, each moment an effect dependent on the chain of causes prior.
+Our configuration is set, and we're living through it.
+The truth appears to be that we are in no more control of our futures than a single atom.
+Our path simply has an extremely complex number of configurations.
+Of course we desire certain arrangements more than others.
+There are universes with no conscious life.
+There are universes of conscious lives of intense suffering, greatness, flourishing.
+We have all evolved with drives and desires.
+We want some futures more than others.
+From an objective perspective they are all simply the state of events, but subjectively we work towards and hope for events which satisfy our needs and wants.

+All we can really do is hope; hope we are in the universe which arranges our lives into a state we want.
+We can hope our actions and events outside of us are a part of the sequence of events which lead to a desired life, but we are powerless to create change within our universe.
+The chain of cause and effect from the big bang, the origin of our universe, appears to be unbroken.
+We are subjective finite beings with imagination.
+We can understand the moments which will likely lead to desired outcomes, but we can't change what's already in motion.

+Subjectively, we will feel as though we are making choices, but our choices are the result of information processing.
+Life is based on probabilities, and we should choose the positions with the highest likelihood of achieving our goals.

 The objective meaning of life is to resist entropy, the inevitable dispersal of energy.
 We are the types of entities which emerge under complex conditions and evolve.
 The universe we exist in appears to be a chain reaction from a fraction of a moment after the beginning of the universe.
 The next moment is a function of the current moment.
 A future moment can likely only be determined by the passage of each moment to that moment, that is, things must play out cannot be fully predetermined.
 Our universe may just be one data point in a probability distribution of possible universes.